codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 class TodoItem : ParseObject() {
 var author: ParseUser?
     get() = getParseUser("author")
-    // putOrIgnore does a smart cast to Koltin Any after an if check set(author) = putOrIgnore("author", author)
+    // putOrIgnore does a smart cast to Kotlin Any after an if check set(author) = putOrIgnore("author", author)
 }
 ```